hmhamza/btree-with-gui/README.md

-# btree-with-gui
+# B-tree With GUI

-B-tree programmed with GUI using winbgi library in C++
+A coding assignment given for the course **Design and Analysis of Algorithms**.
+B-tree had to be implemnted.
+I implemented it with graphics using C++ winbgi library.